 The man truly regretted everything that he ever did to the small hybrid.
-Even with all the cruel things he threw at him, Danny still didn't him, heart still as pure as gold, as forgiving as ever while Vlad was the complete opposite, treating him like an easily discarded pawn.
+Even with all the cruel things he threw at him, Danny still didn't hate him, heart still as pure as gold, as forgiving as ever, while Vlad was the complete opposite, treating him like an easily discarded pawn.

 You never know what something truly meant to you before you lose it.

-All these times, he had so unfeelingly hated the boy.
+All these time, he had so unfeelingly hated the boy.
 He had wanted him to have never been born, had sneered at Danny's idea of peace and justice, and even had the gall to announce it to the boy as naïve and nauseating, completely ridiculous, thus hurting his feelings.
 Now he finally realized that Danny was the best gift this cruel world had ever given to him.
 He wasn't even sure that he would be happy now with Danny gone from his life, even if now he finally have the chance to have Maddie without the young hybrid there to prevent it from happening.

 "Daniel, I'm sorry… I'm sorry… just please stay little badger..."